 Selling your car should be as simple as possible, for you and the buyer.
 That means all the necessary paperwork should be obtained, organized and duplicated for both of your records.

 First, you'll need the car's title, or the pink slip.
 This gives you the right to sell the vehicle.
 This should be the last thing you sign, however.

 You'll also want the lender's permission if you're still paying off the car, or the lien release if you've fulfilled your payments.
 These documents will clear you of any legal or financial obligations.

 Next, find or request your vehicle's history reports and any relevant repair receipts to quell your buyer's fears.
 You can find these by contacting your mechanic and using websites like Carfax or AutoDNA.

 Finally, check with your state's DMV to make sure there's nothing else you or the buyer needs to sign.

 Let's face it: You're selling in a competitive market.
 There are a lot of fancy cars out there, and yours will need to stick out.
 Installing a few modern gadgets can bring your vehicle to the forefront of any search.

 A wireless car backup camera is another easy tool that can make driving a safer and more comfortable experience.
 It can also make your car much more marketable.
-This easy-to-install model features a 170-degree wide angle lens, which is 30-degrees wider than traditional 140-degree camera, so it takes the worry out of backing up and provides any driver with safer riding experience.
+This easy-to-install model features a 170-degree wide-angle lens, which is 30-degrees wider than the traditional 140-degree camera, so it takes the worry out of backing up and provides any driver with safer riding experience.
 Plus, it's four times clearer than standard cameras, and all you need to use it is a smartphone.

 Making these few tweaks and upgrades can help your car’s value increase, and in turn, increase the amount you can ask for it.